Montgomery, Loudoun counties launch study to reopen White’s Ferry

 “We were unable to come to reasonable terms and price for the Virginia landing,” the statement said.
 “We had hoped to find a resolution that worked for all parties, but now it will be up to the local and state governments as they explore acquiring the land through eminent domain.”

+He noted that Montgomery does not have the power of eminent domain, because the property is in Loudoun, and said taking property is not an optimal solution.

+“We always try to reach an amicably negotiated solution with an owner before exercising powers under eminent domain,” he said.

-With White’s Ferry gone, there’s no Potomac crossing between the Point of Rocks and American Legion bridges — a span of about 35 miles.
+With White’s Ferry gone, there is no Potomac crossing between the Point of Rocks and American Legion bridges — a span of about 35 miles.
 White’s Ferry was the last of the more than 100 ferries that used to cross the river.